-It has been almost 6 months since I was diagnosed with Hashimotos.
-In that time I have been contacted a number of times by women wanting to learn more about what I am doing to try to heal my auto immune attack on my thyroid.
+Back in June 2020 I was diagnosed with Hashimotos.
+Now in February 2021 my thyroid is considered to be rebalanced and working normally.
+I am due to get another blood test done in a month or so, so will see if my antibodies have also come down.
+Since sharing my diagnosis, I have been contacted a number of times by women wanting to learn more about what I am doing to try to heal my auto immune attack on my thyroid.
 As you can imagine I have learnt a lot during this time.
 And I love that I can share what I am learning, because not enough people share their healing stories.

 So I’ve decided to put a blog post together so you can see who and what have been helping me with my journey.
 I will try to add to this from time to time, so if you or someone you know has Hashimotos, please share this with them.
 Of course this is what I am doing.. it is NOT the only way.
 But by far the best mindset to have when you have healing to do is to be curious.
 Especially if what you’re currently doing isn’t working for you.

 Firstly to my journey.
 I recently talked about this and I shared what has changed in my thyroid panel, what I’m doing, what I’ve seen and more.

 I have been working with Naturopathic Doctor, Michelle Dowker (www.wellbalance.ca).
 At the 2020 Low Carb Lifestyle Long Weekend, Michelle did a presentation on Autoimmune conditions.
 She has been kind enough to allow me to share this here.

 Michelle and I also recorded a chat post Summit where we talked more in depth about autoimmune.